 Learn about modern British art at St Ives

 The Tate St Ives sits on the seafront of this pretty coastal town in north Cornwall.
 As well as significant temporary art exhibitions throughout the year, Tate St Ives displays artworks by significant 20th century British artists including Barbara Hepworth, Ben Nicholson and Graham Sutherland.
 There’s also a separate gallery dedicated to Barbara Hepworth who spent most of her life working in Cornwall.
-Visiting this gallery is one of the top things to do in Cornwall.

 Play at smugglers and pirates at Kynance Cove